My First Farmers Market Stall as a Home Baker 👩🏻🌾🥕

 I wanted to share my experience as a first-time vendor at a local farmers market and what it’s like starting a small home baking business with a cottage license.

-For some reason, it wasn’t something I’d ever really pictured myself doing, but looking back now it actually makes perfect sense.
-I’ve been baking for years, and so many of my jobs have revolved around food and customer service.
-My first official job was working at the snack shack at the baseball fields, and the morning at the Farmers Market brought a lot of that back.
-I even had a bit of déjà vu greeting people the way I used to at the golf course club job I just left.
+For some reason, having a stall at the Farmers Market wasn’t something I’d ever really pictured myself doing, but looking back now it makes perfect sense.
+I’ve been cooking/baking for years, and many of my jobs have revolved around food and customer service.
+Periodically I’d flash back to my times at the baseball field snack shack or my previous Sunday job at the golf course.

-The difference this time was simple: I was smiling and waving good morning to people who were coming for my food.
+There was a difference this time: I was smiling and waving good morning to people who were coming for my food and I was in charge of everything ( I liked that).

-I started my sourdough journey in December 2025, and since then I’ve been making sweet and savory loaves every week for friends and family.
+I started my sourdough journey recently, in December 2025, and since then I’ve continued making sweet and savory loaves every week for friends and family.
+At first it kept me excited trying something new and then before I knew it, people were texting every week asking what I was making and it just grew from there.
 It’s kind of crazy to think that was only five months ago because I’ve done so well and learned so much in such a short amount of time.

-A friend who’s sold his farm’s goods around town for years recommended the Farmers Market to me about a month ago, but at the time I brushed it off.
-Most of the breads I was making included cheese, which required a commercial kitchen and inspections, and I already knew I didn’t want to go back to the commercial kitchen I’d rented before.
-It was slightly dirty and a little uncomfortable at night.
+A friend of mine who sells his own farm and canned goods around town recommended the Farmers Market to me about a month ago, but at the time it didn’t totally appeal to me; most of the breads I was making included cheese, which required a commercial kitchen and inspections if I wanted to sell to the public.
+There’s one commercial kitchen and I’d worked there before - I don’t really want to go back.

-I’d gotten tired of working Sundays at the golf course (my sixth workday every week) and I was starting to feel burnt out.
-I wanted to focus more on my bread, but realistically I knew I didn’t have endless energy to pour into it.
-Around six loaves a week was about my limit at the time, but between that, my office job, and the golf course, I was making just enough to cover my bills and still support my hobbies and ideas.
+I’d gotten exhausted working Sundays at the golf course (my sixth workday) and was feeling burnt out.
+I thought I wanted to focus more on my bread, but realistically I knew I didn’t have more energy to pour into it and about six loaves a week was my limit at the time.

-As I looked for ways to replace the income I’d lose from leaving the golf course, I went on the Farmers Market website and saw that the first market of the season was happening that Saturday.
-I also realized I only needed a cottage license, a food handler’s certification, an application, and $10 for the booth fee.
+I began to brainstorm ways to replace the income I’d lose from leaving the golf course, when the thought of the Farmers Market resurfaced.
+I went to their website and saw that the first market of the season was happening that Saturday and also discovered that I only needed a cottage license, a food handler’s certification, application, and $10 to get a booth!

 A cottage license lets you legally bake from home as long as you follow a few rules: you sell directly to customers, avoid perishable ingredients, and label everything with ingredients, allergens, your business info, and a note that the food wasn’t inspected by the health department.

-Since I’d already done commercial baked goods before, the process felt less intimidating.
-I live in a smaller town and had already met the health inspector before, so I reached out and he was able to meet with me the next day and approve everything.
+Since last year I’d already done commercial baked goods, this process felt less intimidating and I’d already met the health inspector before, so I reached out and he was able to meet with me the next day and approve everything.
+I really appreciated how easy everything was - it’s not always like that lol.

-I submitted my forms to the Farmers Market and waited to hear back.
-The response said there was a waitlist, but they’d reach out after the first market if space opened up.
+I received the response that there was a waitlist, but they’d reach out after the first market if space opened up.

-So that Saturday morning, my aunty and I went early.
-There were empty booths, we found the manager, handed over my paperwork, and after talking for a bit she told me I’d have a spot for the following Saturday.
+That Saturday morning, my aunty and I went early to the market, about 8:30 am.
+It was a bright and pretty Spring morning; the market was a medium amount of busy.
+We saw some empty booths, which was encouraging the waitlist might not be an issue.
+Eventually, we found the manager, I handed over my paperwork, and after talking for a bit she told me I’d have a spot for the following Saturday!

-I was so happy that everything ended up working out; the next day I put in my notice at the golf course!
-The pressure was on - I’d commited.
+I was so happy that everything ended up working out, so much so that I put in my notice at the golf course the next day.
+The pressure was on - I’d committed lol.

-Over the following week I figured out how to scale up my baking and ended up preparing 36 large loaves and 48 mini loaves.
-The mini loaves were completely new, and I wasn’t sure if anyone would care about them, but they ended up being one of the most popular items of the morning.
+I had a week to figure out how to scale up my baking.
+I’d been doing some research and ended up using the pizza stone and boiling pan of water under method.
+I managed to preparing 12 large loaves and 48 mini loaves.
+The mini loaves were a completely new item that really worked out.
+I wasn’t sure if anyone would care about them, but they ended up being one of the most popular items of the morning.

-There were definitely stressful moments leading up to it.
-Sticky dough problems, not enough time for test batches, and I even missed my alarm the morning of the market, but somehow it all still came together.
+Of course there were definitely stressful moments leading up to the market: sticky dough problems, no test time for the new loaves, I even missed my alarm the morning of the market! but somehow everything still came together and it felt difficult but manageable.

-At first, people would glance at the booth and keep walking.
-But once I started genuinely saying good morning or hello, more people started stopping.
-I just tried to be welcoming the way I used to be in my customer service jobs - answering questions, being available, and then stepping back instead of hovering.
+At first, people would nervously glance at the booth and then quickly look back forward and keep walking.
+I started genuinely saying good morning or hello without worrying about sales and that worked - more people felt comfortable to browse.
+I tried to be welcoming in the way I’ve been in my customer service jobs - answer questions, being available, and then stepping back instead of hovering.

-In a strange way, the bread almost felt separate from me at first because of those experiences.
-I didn’t feel as if I was trying to push anything; I just wanted people to have a good experience at the Farmer’s Market on a Saturday morning.
+Weirdly, the bread almost felt like a separate product from me.
+I didn’t feel as if I was trying to push anything; I just wanted people to have a good experience at the Farmer’s Market on Saturday morning.

 That ended up being the shift.
-The less I tried to force anything, the more natural it all felt.
+The less I tried to force anything, the more organically everything happened.

-When I packed up, my booth neighbors told me I did a great job and said they’d see me next Saturday.
-Driving home by noon with empty baskets in the backseat felt great!
+That made me feel good and when I packed up, my booth neighbors told me I did a great job and said they’d see me next Saturday.

 This week I start again!